 This contest, established in 1999 by ACTR, has become a signature Russian language contest for post-secondary students around the country.
 Students taking Russian in accredited colleges and universities are invited to participate in the annual National Post-Secondary Russian Essay Contest sponsored by the American Council of Teachers of Russian (ACTR).

 How much does it cost?

 What are the deadlines?

 Overview of Categories and Levels

-The LEVELS for Categories A and B are based on the number of contact hours of formal Russian language instruction at the time of the essay contest, including high school.
-See below for the criteria.
+The LEVELS for Categories A and B are based on the number of contact hours of formal Russian language instruction at the time of the essay contest, including high school:

 Category placement inquiries: